Cobb County weather forecast for Thursday August 25

-The National Weather Service forecasts a chance of showers before 9 a.m here in Cobb County on Thursday August 25.
+The National Weather Service forecasts a chance of showers, with thunderstorms possible after 11 a.m., here in Cobb County on Thursday August 25, with a high near 80 degrees.

-Then there is a chance of showers and thunderstorms between 9 a.m and 2 p.m, then showers likely and possibly a thunderstorm after 2 p.m.

-The expected high is near 82 degrees.
-The chance of precipitation is 60 percent.
+According to the NWS, the forecast is for “South wind around 5 mph.
+Chance of precipitation is 50 percent.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.”

+There is a hazardous weather outlook in effect for Cobb County due to

 What is the Cobb overnight weather forecast for August 25?

-There will be a chance of showers and thunderstorms before 8 p.m, then showers likely and possibly a thunderstorm between 8 p.m and the next morning.

-Mostly cloudy skies are expected, with a low around 68.
-South wind around 5 mph becoming calm in the evening.
-Chance of precipitation is 60 percent.
+There is a chance of showers and thunderstorms before 2 a.m, then a slight chance of showers.
+Mostly cloudy, with a low around 69.
+Southeast wind around 5 mph becoming calm after midnight.
+Chance of precipitation is 40 percent.

 What will the weather look like in the upcoming week?